Dr. Robbie Babins-Wagner, PhD – Chief Executive Officer

 In her free time Michelle likes to partake in yoga and lives by three simple words: “live, love, laugh.”

-At the Calgary Counselling Centre, in addition to providing therapy services to clients, Dr. Westman serves as a College of Alberta Psychologists (CAP) Supervisor overseeing provisional psychologists completing their CAP residency.
+At Calgary Counselling Centre, in addition to providing therapy services to clients, Dr. Westman serves as a College of Alberta Psychologists (CAP) Supervisor overseeing provisional psychologists completing their CAP residency.

 In addition to his work at the Centre and consistent with his strong commitment to nurturing a new generation of psychologists, Rick serves as an Adjunct Faculty Instructor in two graduate programs: Athabasca University’s Graduate Centre for Applied Psychology and City University of Seattle’s Masters of Counselling program.